Probate Q&A Series

 5. Seek Removal or Replacement of the PR

 If the PR acts in bad faith or fails to perform duties, co-heirs can petition the clerk of superior court to remove or replace the PR under N.C.
-Gen. Stat. § 28A-17-1.
-Grounds include misconduct, conflict of interest or neglect of duty.
-A new PR may handle the estate more fairly.
+Gen. Stat. § 28A-9-1.
+Grounds include disqualification, default, misconduct, or failure to perform duties.
+A successor PR may handle the estate more fairly.

 Key Steps Co-Heirs Should Take

-• Review the will or intestacy certificate to confirm the PR’s authority and heirs’ ownership shares.
+• Review the will or intestacy determination to confirm the PR’s authority and heirs’ ownership shares.

-• Watch for notice of sale and file timely objections in the probate court.
+• Watch for any proposed sale and file timely objections in the appropriate proceeding.

 • Negotiate a buy-out or co-ownership agreement to avoid litigation and preserve relationships.